Selection Guidelines for Geo-Replicated SMR Protocols: A Communication Pattern-based Latency Modeling Approach: Introduction

-The key contributions of this study include establishing selection guidelines for geographical SMR protocols, proposing models that can accurately estimate the latency of five representative SMR protocols, and unveiling the detailed characteristics of these protocols.
-Using the constructed models, we can accurately predict the latency of a service incorporating geographical SMR.
-Furthermore, clarifying the characteristics of each protocol can significantly contribute to the development of new protocols and related research.
+The key contributions of this study are as follows: \begin{enumerate} \item Establishing selection guidelines for geo-replicated SMR protocols. \item Proposing models that can estimate the latency of five representative SMR protocols accurately. \item Unveiling the detailed characteristics of these protocols. \end{enumerate} We can accurately predict the responsiveness of a service that incorporates geo-replicated SMR using the constructed models.
+Further, clarifying the characteristics of each protocol can contribute to the development of new protocols and related research.

+The remainder of this paper is organized as follows.
+Section~\ref{sec:Related_work} briefly describes geo-replicated SMR and existing research to capture the responsiveness of the SMR protocols.
+Section~\ref{sec:Modeling} presents the latency models of five representative SMR protocols, and Section~\ref{sec:Guideline} proposes selection guidelines for SMR protocols based on the results of the simulations and experimental evaluation.
+Finally, Section~\ref{sec:Conclusion} concludes the paper.